Christopher Martin joined Chambers as a Tenant, in October 2009 following the successful completion of his 12 month pupillage.

 - R v C 2014 (Defence Junior alone): A two week trial concerning the importation of 10kg of heroin into the UK by a Dutch lorry driver

 Christopher’s defence practice is wide and varied.
-He has an exclusive Crown Court practice with the exception of private instructions in the Magistrates Court.
+He has an exclusively Crown Court practice with the exception of private instructions in the Magistrates Court and serious matters originating in the Magistrates Court.
 The details regarding the types of cases that he undertakes are, in the main, set out in the remainder of this profile.

 Christopher has been instructed in relation to both defence and prosecution fraud trials – both as a junior alone and as a led junior.
 Christopher receives instructions direct from the CPS Specialist Fraud Unit.

-- R v D & Others 2014 (Prosecution junior): A four-handed conspiracy to defraud (approx. £4M)trial at Woolwich Crown Court.
+- R v D & Others 2014 (Prosecution Junior led): A four-handed conspiracy to defraud (approx. £4M) trial at Woolwich Crown Court.
 The nature of the conspiracy related to a horse racing betting scam involving tipster services.
 Two defendants pleaded guilty at the start of the trial and at the conclusion of the 5 week trial, the remaining two were convicted.

 Between 2010 and 2013, Christopher was instructed as both a barrister and an investigation team leader within a Special Investigation and Prosecution Team (SIPT) for the duration of a three-year investigation.
 The investigation focused on serious allegations of fraud, corruption & bribery and money laundering committed by Government officials within the Turks & Caicos Islands.
 The scope of the alleged offending was in the range of US$100s millions.
 Christopher gained significant experience of compiling complicated Production Orders and working under the Mutual Legal Assistance Treaty (MLAT) and Letters Of Request (LoR) processes; in particular with the US Department of Justice and the Swiss Authorities.